snowflakedb/snowpark-python/perf/README.md

 1. QA1 python_udf_test_account.qa1.int.snowflakecomputing.com
 2. warehouse TEST_WH_SNOWPARK_PYTHON (xs)
 3. Client side uses my MacBook Pro.
-4. python-connector parameters use default value except the required params to connect to DB.
+4. python-connector parameters use default value except the required params to connect to DB. python-connector has some parameters for better performance, we should try them later.

 ## Tools used
 1. use cProfile to collect profile data in `*.prof` files.